 In conducting our audit, we have complied with the independence requirements of the Corporations Act 2001.
-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of LandMark White Limited, would be in the same terms if given to the directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001 has been given to the directors of LandMark White Limited on the same date as this auditor's report.